Who Pays for Home Warranty: Buyer or Seller? How to Negotiate in 2026

 How to Ask the Seller to Pay

-3. Bundle it strategically — If the seller pushes back on closing cost credits, suggest swapping or combining with a home warranty.
+3. Bundle it strategically.
+If the seller pushes back on closing cost credits, suggest swapping or combining with a home warranty.
 It's a non-cash concession that still delivers real value.
+Learn more about home warranty negotiation tactics that work in 2026.

 Buyer Pays for Warranty